SeRViCE-Lab/FormationControl/README.md

 ### Adding Paired Bluetooth Addresses to Launch file

- Pair the bluetooth addresses for other sphero devices that you have using the bluetooth settings tab on your ubuntu distro, e.g. >> `Dash + <search for BlueTooth + Click on the "+" sign to add other bluetooth devices>`.
+ Pair the bluetooth for allyour sphero devices using the bluetooth settings tab on your Linux distro, e.g. >> `Dash + <search for BlueTooth + Click on the "+" sign to add other bluetooth devices>`.

- Now note the names and addresses of these devices that you have paired with and copy them into the the appropriate tabs in the [multisphero launcher file](/sphero_node/launch/multi_sphero.launch).
+ Now note the names and addresses of these devices that you have paired and copy them into the the appropriate tabs in the [multisphero launcher file](/sphero_node/launch/multi_sphero.launch).

-### Bringup each robot into roscore
+### Bringup each robot into ros

 ```bash
   roslaunch sphero_node multi_sphero.launch